 - Make it clear to potential new hires that you are seeking exceptional people—not a body to fill the space.
 If someone responds to you, make sure they send in a detailed resume, a cover letter, and three references before you will schedule the interview.
 If they won’t do this work on the front end, they aren’t going to be better after you hire them.

 - Apply for grants so your company can afford to pay more and get the better teachers and directors.
-(See our Links Page for a list of grants.)
+(See our Resources Page for a list of grants.)
 Grants are one of the fastest ways to transform a school.
 In 2015, we saw clients secure grants as high as $740,000 for a single center.
 This is a real option.

 - Use social media to network in the education sector.